-- If a faculty member knows or has reason to believe that a student(s) in a course may have been involved in academic dishonesty, the faculty member shall contact the student(s) and schedule a meeting to discuss the allegations.
-This meeting should occur within two (2) College business days of having discovered the suspected dishonesty.
+- 1. If a faculty member knows or has reason to believe that a student(s) in a course may have been involved in academic dishonesty, the faculty member shall contact the student(s) and schedule a meeting to discuss the allegations.
+This meeting should occur within two college business days of having discovered the suspected dishonesty.
 The faculty member may choose to have a witness present during this discussion with the student(s). - 2.
 When meeting with the student(s), the faculty member shall objectively review the circumstances and evidence related to the suspicion of academic dishonesty and allow the student(s) an opportunity to provide his or her perspective on the suspicion.
-During the meeting, the faculty member will complete the Conduct Violation Investigation form and take notes to document important information.
+During the meeting, the faculty member will complete the Conduct Violation Investigation Form and take notes to document important information. - a.

-a.
 If, based on the outcome of the meeting, the faculty member determines that an academic dishonesty violation did not occur, the faculty member shall indicate his/her conclusion on the Conduct Violation Investigation Form.
-The faculty member shall inform the student(s) of this conclusion and forward the completed form to the Director of Student Affairs.

-b.
-If, based on the outcome of the meeting, the faculty member determines that an academic dishonesty violation may have occurred, the faculty member will inform the Program/Division Director, the CAO, and the Director of Student Affairs.
+The faculty member shall inform the student(s) of this conclusion and forward the completed form to the person responsible for student affairs. - b.
+If, based on the outcome of the meeting, the faculty member determines that an academic dishonesty violation may have occurred, the faculty member will inform the program/division director, the vice president of academic affairs, and the person responsible for student affairs.